thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-cust-cal-create.md

     The Custom calendar page appears again, with the message "Custom calendar created successfully!"

+    Your custom calendar appears in the list of calendars.

 ## Uploading a file for a custom calendar

-This option provides you the ability to upload a calendar file that you use for another connection or one that you've created that uses a different calendar type than is available through the ThoughtSpot UI.
+This option provides you the ability to upload a calendar file.
 You can [update]({{ site.baseurl }}/admin/ts-cloud/ts-cloud-embrace-cust-cal-update.html#updating-the-calendar-file) an existing calendar by downloading it, making changes to it, and then uploading it.

 To upload a file to use as a custom calendar, do the following: